CTActual/hoopla-php-framework/install.docs/INSTALLATION.md

 	For MySQL, the main issue will be allowing the correct character sets and collations to work properly, which is something that can be a challenge with differing versions of MySQL.

-	It would be possible to use the latest UTF8MB4 collation available (such as 0900) by rescripting the database installation, though the generic unicode version provided should work fine in most cases.
+	The database install script uses a UTF8MB4 collation (utf8mb4_0900_ai_ci), but by rescripting the database installation, a generic unicode version should work fine in most cases.

 	This caveat is important because of the simple default Latin-1 setups that MySQL frequently comes with and which should be changed quickly after installing MySQL.